brendonvan/pokedex-demo/README.md

 ## Deliverables

-- A Pokedex app that meets all the MVP requirements outlined at the beginning of this markdown.
+- If this is a homework/deliverable, a Pokedex app must meet all the MVP requirements outlined at the beginning of this markdown.

 ## Technical Requirements